Problems do not wait for office hours

-When something goes wrong, timing matters
+When something goes wrong, speed matters

-They can happen:
+They happen:

 - during weekends